aws-samples/aws-get-started-workshop/content/04-test-prod/03-set-up-test-prod-access-controls.md

 {{% /comment %}}

 {{% notice note %}}
-Review Note: This section is an early draft and undergoing reviewing and editing.
+Draft Review Note: This section is an early draft and undergoing reviewing and editing.
 {{% /notice %}}

 In this step your Security and Cloud Administrators will provision resources to control the extent of access workload administrators have in your test and production workload AWS accounts.